-The capital programme planned spend has increased by £5.213m, of which £3.460m relates to the re-phasing of schemes from 2012/13 into 2013/14 (reported to members in the 2012/13 outturn report).
-The remaining £1.753m increase relates to approved amendments in current schemes of which £1.747m is funded by specific grant or other non-borrowing funding.
+The capital programme planned spend has increased by £1.236m, of which £0.850m relates to new schemes approved by members. £1.090m is funded by specific grant or other non-borrowing funding.
 The revised Capital Programme is outlined in Appendix C and D.